MaamIL/MyLittleApps/Hangman ASCII art/README.md

 ## Playing Hangman ASCII art

 Once ran, after the openning ASCII art, you will have the 4 elements that will guide you: <br>
-1. word to guess with number of letters in the parentheses followed by underline for each letter.<br>
+1. Word to guess with number of letters in the parentheses followed by underline for each letter.<br>
 2. Hangman is the ASCII art of the status you are at (each wrong guess will promote the hanging man art). <br>
 3. Tries left is how many times you can error (initialy 6). <br>
 4. Letters used is an array of letters you have guessed before to help you not guess the same again.<br>